 It’s an odd film, with primitive camera movements, clumsy direction and stilted dialogue.
 Conversation and character interaction seem to be second-thought here — almost every line is exposition. describing things that are going on off-screen.

 The big question is whether the director, Leonard Kastle intended that the performers ‘externalize’ the performances the way they did.
 In 1969, it might have been seen as revolutionary, but in 2010 it just seems mannered in an unproductive way.
 If he had done 10 more films like this, it might have amounted to an interesting style, like a Pinter play or Mamet film.
-But this was Kastle’s only screen credit and this Kastle can’t boast any relation to the other Castle of B-movie fame.
+But this was Kastle’s only screen credit and this Kastle can’t boast any relation to the

 Recommended for fans of David Lynch and John Cassavettes